Bihar Sharif Junction railway station: History

 The broad-gauge line was extended from Rajgir to Tilaiya and opened in 2010.
 This line will transport coal from the Koderma–Hazaribagh coal belt for Barh Super Thermal Power Station via Harnaut station.
-The line was sanctioned in 2001–02 and is to be extended up to Koderma, which is under construction.
-Feasibility studies for the electrification of the Manpur–Tilaiya–Kiul sector and Fatuha–Islampur and Bakhtiyarpur–Rajgir sectors were announced in the rail budget for 2010–11.
+The line was sanctioned in 2001–2002 and is to be extended up to Koderma, which is under construction.
+Feasibility studies for the electrification of the Manpur–Tilaiya–Kiul sector and Fatuha–Islampur and Bakhtiyarpur–Rajgir sectors were announced in the rail budget for 2010-2011.
 Bakhtiyarpur–Rajgir section has been electrified in 2016–2017, while Rajgir–Tilaiya–Gaya section has been electrified along with Kiul–Gaya section in 2017–2018.
-Bihar Sharif–Daniyawan section is electrified in 2019 and inaugurated on 17 Feb 2019 by PM Narendra Modi.
+Bihar Sharif–Daniyawan section is electrified in 2019 and inaugurated on 17 Feb 2019 by Prime Minister Narendra Modi.

 Survey work for doubling of Bakhtiyarpur–Tilaiya line has been completed and awaiting for green signal from Railway Safety Commissioner.

 A new line between Bihar Sharif, Pawapuri road station and Nawada has been planned and currently Engineering cum Traffic Survey is underprocess.
 This line will connect Nawada to Patna directly by train via Bihar Sharif also Nawada to Rajgir via Pawapuri road station.

-A new line between Bihar Sharif and Jehanabad also has been planned and currently Engineering cum Traffic Survey is underprocess.
+A new line between Bihar Sharif and Jehanabad also has been planned and currently Engineering cum Traffic Survey is under process.
 This line will connect Bihar Sharif to Jehanabad directly by train via Ekangarsarai.

 Structure

-There are two platforms in the Bihar Sharif Junction railway station And platform number 3/4/5 are under construction.
-The platforms are interconnected with a single foot overbridge and another foot overbridge which will connect platform number 1 to 5 is also under construction.
+There are Five platforms in the Bihar Sharif Junction railway station And One Track/Machine Line Besides Platform 1.
+The platforms are interconnected with two foot overbridge and second foot overbridge is connecting platform number 1 to 5.